 Review: BAD APPLES (2018)

 October 31st, All Hallows Eve, or as it’s better known, Halloween.
-Thanks to a certain film by John Carpenter it’s become one of the most popular settings for horror films.
-From masked killers to supernatural entities everyone wants to get in on the fun.
-Now writer/director Bryan Coyne (INFERNAL) lets the masked killers of BAD APPLES go trick or treating.
+Thanks to a certain film by John Carpenter, it’s become one of the most popular settings for horror films.
+From masked killers to supernatural entities, everyone wants to get in on the fun.
+Now, writer/director Bryan Coyne (INFERNAL) lets the masked killers of BAD APPLES go trick or treating.

-The film certainly has the feel of an 80’s era slasher with its intense opening kill and the main plot’s silent, masked killers.
-BAD APPLES also has a couple of impressive gore scenes and manages to avoid using CGI which adds to the old school feel.
-On the other hand, the film’s rather disjointed structure, moving from one seemingly unrelated killing to another with no rhyme or reason recalls the genre’s less enjoyable aspects.
+The film certainly has the feel of an 80s era slasher with its intense opening kill and the main plot’s silent, masked killers.
+BAD APPLES also has a couple of impressive gore scenes and manages to avoid using CGI, which adds to the old school feel.
+On the other hand, the film’s rather disjointed structure, moving from one seemingly unrelated killing to another with no rhyme or reason, recalls the genre’s less enjoyable aspects.

 On the whole, though, BAD APPLES is an acceptable way to kill some time for slasher fans.
-It has the blood and the kills to hold your attention and you may well guess the missing plot points before the coda.
+It has the blood and the kills to hold your attention, and you may well guess the missing plot points before the coda.

 Uncork’d Entertainment will be unleashing BAD APPLES on VOD on February 6th, 2018